-- Cumberland Plain Woodland in the Sydney Basin Bioregion - Shale Gravel Transition Forest in the Sydney Basin Bioregion.
+Credits for Cumberland Plain Woodland in the Sydney Basin Bioregion and Shale Gravel Transition Forest in the Sydney Basin Bioregion are being sought for the following programs:

-Growth Centres Biodiversity Offset Program
+1. Growth Centres Biodiversity Offset Program

 The Growth Centres Biodiversity Offset Program aims to offset the impacts on biodiversity that are occurring as Sydney's North-West and South-West Growth Centres are developed by permanently protecting some of the best remaining bushland in Western Sydney and surrounding regions.
-Bushland is protected under the program by acquiring land from willing landowners for new reserves, purchasing biodiversity credits from existing biodiversity stewardship sites and by establishing new biodiversity stewardship sites on private land.
+Bushland is protected under the program by acquiring land from willing landowners for new reserves, purchasing biodiversity credits from existing biodiversity stewardship sites, and by establishing new biodiversity stewardship sites on private land.